Sr1ya/gprmax_finetuned/README.md

-  #  This is Just Demo Usage.
+  #  This is just Demo Usage.